 There is a formal process for ensuring the budgeting decisions align with achievement goals for all students.

-- School-level leadership allocates a time for core contents as well as additional learning time for students who haven’t mastered the content.
-Children with exceptionalities are given time for extended learning.
+School-level leadership allocates a time for core contents as well as additional learning time for students who haven’t mastered the content.
+All children with particular needs are given chances for extended learning.

 3. Analyze Current Practice